Chin-Ups vs Barbell Rows for Back and Biceps Growth

 Another great chest-supported rowing variation is the t-bar row, which again gives us a better stretch at the bottom and also gives us a better strength curve for our lats.
 And if you don’t have dumbbells or a t-bar row machine, you can do inverted rows by setting up your barbell in a low position and then rowing yourself up into it.

-Anyway, this means that one advantage of the chin-up is that it doesn’t strengthen our posterior chains, allowing it to slow in nicely alongside the squat and deadlift without any interference whatsoever.
+Anyway, this means that one advantage of the chin-up is that it doesn’t strengthen our posterior chains, allowing it to slot in nicely alongside the squat and deadlift without any interference whatsoever.

 But that also means that one disadvantage of the chin-up is that it doesn’t strengthen our posterior chains.
 It’s a whole separate lift that has almost no effect on powerlifting performance, which may be why it’s so often neglected in barbell strength programs (such as StrongLifts 5×5).